ammarshahin/LearningPython/README.md

-This repository  is for learning the basics of python...
+This repository  is for learning the basics of python..
 How ?

 https://www.youtube.com/watch?v=rfscVS0vtbw  // Basic Syntax